GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - Optimized the `one_hot` and `reverse_one_hot` conversions for the label, getting a x10 speedup.

+- Added the AdapNet model

 **Coming Soon:**

 - Speed optimizations

 - Multi-GPU support

-- ICNet, ResNet-DUC, ResNet-HDC, AdapNet models.
+- ICNet, ResNet-DUC, ResNet-HDC models.
 Plus anything that comes out at CVPR 2018!

 - Optional mean IoU calculations: "micro", "macro", "weighted"